DenisCercasin/RentTracker/docs/value_proposition.md

 - Manual entry of monthly rent payments through simple forms
 - Secure storage of tenant and apartment information (including ID photo, phone, email)
 - Easy assignment of tenants to apartments through rental agreements
-- Monthly reminders and summaries via email or Telegram — depending on the landlord’s preference
+- Monthly reminders and summaries via email or Telegram - depending on the landlord’s preference

-This eliminates manual work, reduces errors, and helps landlords stay in control—anytime, anywhere.
+This eliminates manual work, reduces errors, and helps landlords stay in control - anytime, anywhere.
 The platform will launch in **English first**, with later versions in **Romanian, Ukrainian, and Russian** languages, reflecting our focus on landlords from Eastern Europe.

 ## 🎯 Target users